Quality Education in the Benedictine Tradition

 Noticing of an Unexpected Event is Affected by Attentional Set for Expected Action Student Collaborator: Tara E. Karns Faculty Author: Mark Rivardo Summary: Noticing an unexpected event is dependent on the attentional set, or the type of stimulus on which the participant is focused.
 When participants of this thesis project were focused on finding a man with a possible criminal record, they were more likely to see an unexpected physical confrontation.
 Karns, T. E., & Rivardo, M. G. (2010).
 Noticing of an unexpected event is affected by attentional set for expected action.
 North American Journal of Psychology, 12, 637-649.

-Spanish Language Training for Law Enforcement Officers: Study Aid Use, Motivation, and Need to Use Correlate with Vocabulary Retention Student Collaborators: Doreen M. Blandino, & Samantha L. Zbur Faculty Author: Mark Rivardo Summary: A psychology and Spanish language professor collaborated with a student on a study of the effectiveness of study aids on the long-term acquisition of Spanish language.
+Spanish Language Training for Law Enforcement Officers: Study Aid Use, Motivation, and Need to Use Correlate with Vocabulary Retention Student Collaborators: Doreen M. Blandino, & Samantha L. Zbur Faculty Author: Mark Rivardo Summary: A Psychological Sciences and Spanish language professor collaborated with a student on a study of the effectiveness of study aids on the long-term acquisition of Spanish language.
 Past need for the language and motivation to learn it also correlated with test performance.
 Blandino, D. M. & Rivardo, M. G., & Zbur, S. L. (2010).
 Spanish language training for law enforcement officers: study aid use, motivation, and need to use predict vocabulary retention.
 Journal of Police and Criminal Psychology, 25, 43-48.

-Stereotype Threat Leads to Reduction in Number of Math Problems Women Attempt Student Collaborators: Tyler C. Camaione & Jessica M. Legg Faculty Authors: Mark G. Rivardo, Michael E. Rhodes Summary: A psychology and biology professor collaborated with students on a study regarding the effect of stereotype threat on women’s ability to successfully complete math problems.
+Stereotype Threat Leads to Reduction in Number of Math Problems Women Attempt Student Collaborators: Tyler C. Camaione & Jessica M. Legg Faculty Authors: Mark G. Rivardo, Michael E. Rhodes Summary: A Psychological Sciences and Biology professor collaborated with students on a study regarding the effect of stereotype threat on women’s ability to successfully complete math problems.
 Both groups in which stereotype threat was employed performed worse than the group in which it was not.
 Rivardo, M. G., Rhodes, M. E., Camaione, T. C., & Legg, J. M. (2011).
 Stereotype threat leads to reduction in number of math problems women attempt.
 North American Journal of Psychology,13, 5-16.

 Collaborative Recall Reduces the Effect of a Misleading Post Event Narrative Student Collaborators: Tara E. Karns, Sara J. Irvin, & Samantha L. Suranic Faculty Author: Mark G. Rivardo Summary: Students studied the effects of working together to recap events in a video on identifying false information.
 Students watched a video of a car accident, and then read a summary that included false information.
 When students worked in pairs, they were more likely to recall the correct events.
 Rivardo, M.G., Karns, T.E., Irvin, S.J., Suranic, S.L.
 (2009).
 Collaborative Recall Reduces the Effect of a Misleading Post Event Narrative.
 North American Journal of Psychology, 11(1), 17-28.